 This year-long course (October 12, 2022−May 24, 2023) is designed for those interested in undertaking an intensive study of the history and development of Analytical Psychology.
 Course readings will include seminal papers from Jung’s Collected Works, sections of his autobiographical Memories, Dreams Reflections, and supplemental readings including excerpts from several biographies written since his death in 1961.
 The overarching goal of this course is to provide a comprehensive and illuminating framework for understanding Jung’s life and work.

-A sequence of 12 modules ranging in length from 45 to 90 minutes, added approximately bi-monthly on Teachable.
+A video sequence of 12 modules ranging in length from 45 to 90 minutes, added approximately bi-monthly on Teachable.
 Currently available modules shaded and linked below.

 The Library plans to provide a micro-credential in Analytical Psychology that includes approved CEUs for Florida-based mental health professionals.
 This course covers the essential concepts of Jungian or Analytical Psychology.
 It includes a solid grounding in Jung’s understanding of the structure and dynamics of the psyche, covering concepts such as projection, enantiodromia, and synchronicity, along with practical considerations having to do with working with unconscious material such as dreams, affect states and somatic states.

 Click here for a